 - It is commonly found in hand cleansers as well as disinfecting gels.

-- It is a usual additive in shaving creams and gels.
+- It is the usual additive in shaving creams and gels.

 I think for those of us with curly-haired kids, propylene glycol's major benefit is the fact that it is a humectant and a very reliable one at that.

 - It applies like a humectant (draws in water to the hair).

 - It will not vaporize easily (which triggers dry hair).

 The application of propylene glycol that is most pertinent to those of us with curly hair is as a humectant.
 All the usual warnings for use with regard to its ability to draw in water to the hair from the setting or to draw water from the hair to itself.
 Unless you have excellent weather, you may experience problems with this ingredient.